Crowdsourcing my next move: serendipity, friends and free will.

 As Appsfire co-founder COO and CTO, I spent over 5 years within the confines of the App Store ecosystem, building app recommendation and promotion solutions.
 It has been an amazing ride, obsessing about pixel perfect UI and delightful UX, working with great people, both passionate and hard working, and backed by top angel investors and funds.
 Along the way, we managed to reach over 10 million users directly through our app, and over 100 million users indirectly through finely crafted native ad units, globally and in 13 languages.
 A few weeks ago, we sold the company to the Mobile Network Group.
 With that, and after 5 years, it is time for me to move on to my next new new thing.

-Each of us would like to believe that free will helps us move on to the next step in life.
+Each of us would like to believe that free will helps us move on to the next stage in life.
 However, that free will only act on a limited set of options layed out in front of us, or options that we somehow manage to generate forcefully or through serendipity.

 Our professional careers are paced by a sequence of experiences, each of which hopefully chosen.
 For the luckiest among us, and it’s certainly my case, we get to choose from a set of possibilities that lie within our scope of interest and skill sets, so as to maximise a variable mix of interest, personal growth, income and social recognition.
 I believe this applies to all of us; entrepreneurs, artists, independant workers and employees alike.